sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 isn't optimal.
 More specifically, I had two questions:

-- **Does ordering structure members from largest to smallest alignment always give a size minimal layout?** <br>It turns out that the answer is no, but we can describe a class of "simple" structures where the answer always is yes!
+- **Does ordering structure members from largest to smallest alignment always give a size minimal layout?** <br>It turns out that the answer is no, and it is not hard to construct a counterexample.
+But we can describe a class of "simple" structures where the answer always is yes!

 - **Clang's [optin.performance.Padding analyzer](https://clang.llvm.org/docs/analyzer/checkers.html#optin-performance-padding) uses a slightly different algorithm than what is commonly recommended to find an order that minimizes a structure's size.
 Does this algorithm always find a size minimal layout?** <br>It turns out the answer is still no!
-We can construct an admittedly [contrived counterexample](#counterexample-to-clangs-optin-performance-padding-analyzer) that we can optimize better by hand.
+Once again, we can construct [an admittedly contrived counterexample](#counterexample-to-clangs-optin-performance-padding-analyzer) that we can optimize better by hand.

-I tried to find pre-existing mathematical answers to the problems above, but I didn't have much luck outside of people concluding the correctness of these algorithms from trying them out on a couple of very simple examples.
+I tried to find pre-existing mathematical answers to the problems above, but I didn't have much luck outside of people concluding the correctness of these algorithms from trying them out on a couple of very simple examples, or giving handwavy proofs that missed edge cases.

 It's possible that these answers are too trivial to write down, that these problems can be solved by a trivial application of some theory I'm unfamiliar with, or that answering these questions isn't very useful.
 But I'm hoping that since this was interesting to me, this is interesting enough for me to share with other people!

 The rest of this blog post fills in the details needed for providing an answer to the first question above.
 We don't need any powerful mathematical tools here - because we add so many restrictions on the problem, a familiarity with modular arithmetic will be enough.
 Of course, I haven't done any math in a while, so my skills may be rusty and the proofs may contain errors.
 Please let me know if you find any. 🙂

 <table-of-contents></table-of-contents>